Skip to main content ↓

 What is a farmer sales persona?

+Hunter and farmer in sales are the complete opposites.
 Sales farmers don’t enjoy prospecting and negotiation duties like hunters do.
 They’d rather spend their time nurturing existing customer relationships.
 The goal?
-Increase customer loyalty and retention, while identifying potential upsell and cross sell opportunities.
+Increase customer loyalty and retention, while identifying potential upsell and cross-sell opportunities.

 Typical duties: